Overview

 AI and Automation Drive Significantly Better Results

 The State of AI in B2B Marketing report found that B2B marketers using AI were 7X more likely to hit their goals than miss them.
-Along with the revelation that 87% of B2B marketers are already directly using or testing AI, it’s clear that businesses not utilizing these new technologies are at risk of falling behind the competition.
+Along with the revelation that 87% of B2B marketers are already using or testing AI, it’s clear that businesses not using these technologies are at risk of falling behind the competition.

 AI is seeing increased adoption for promoting and repurposing webinars